targeted/fpga-reg-power/README.md

 # Experimental measurement of FPGA registers power consumption

-In this experiment, I compare power consumption of various FPGA devices' registers, using various consumer development boards.
+In this experiment, I compare power consumption of FPGA devices' registers, using various consumer development boards.

 No attempt is made to explain the results, based on the differences in density, LE structure, manufacturing technology, process nanometers or what have you, just the numbers.
 Make of it what you will.